SJHOne/GRBL_UI/README.md

 # GRBL_UI
-A small application to send G-Code to the EleksDraw COREXY plotter
+A small application to send G-Code to the EleksDraw COREXY plotter.
+Compiled with the Visual Studio Community Edition 2017.

 This work employs a relatively small contribution from me :) I "glued-together" several bits and pieces from repos around the web.
 The following works were used to create this application: